Leaser Lake

 Leaser Lake is a man-made lake located near the village of Jacksonville in Lynn Township, Lehigh County, Pennsylvania.
-The lake is owned by the Commonwealth and managed by the Pennsylvania Fish and Boat Commission (PFBC).
+The lake is owned by the Commonwealth of Pennsylvania and managed by the Pennsylvania Fish and Boat Commission (PFBC).

 The lake was built for recreational use and opened to the public in 1971.
 It is the only lake in Lehigh County.
-The lake is part of a 540 acre park which is owned in part by the PFBC and in part by Lehigh County.
+The lake is part of a 540-acre park which is owned in part by the PFBC and in part by Lehigh County.

 The lake covers 117 acres and is 45 feet deep.
 The lake is created by a dam located on the Jacksonville Branch of the Ontelaunee Creek which is a tributary of Maiden Creek.
 The dam consists of an earth embankment, approximately 430 feet long by 53 feet high, and the top of the dam is 24 feet wide.

 History

-The lake is named after American patriot Frederick Leaser.
-During the Revolutionary War in September 1777, the Liberty Bell was transported from Philadelphia to Allentown to protect it from the British.
-While in route, the wagon carrying the bell broke down and the bell was then transferred to Frederick Leaser's wagon to complete the journey to Zion Reformed Church in Allentown.
+The lake is named after American patriot Frederick Leaser, who during the Revolutionary War in September 1777, transported the Liberty Bell from Philadelphia, then the revolutionary capital of the Thirteen Colonies to Allentown to protect it from the British as they were preparing to seize to Philadelphia.
+While in route, the wagon carrying the bell broke down and the bell was then transferred to Leaser's wagon to complete the journey to Zion Reformed Church in Allentown.
 Leaser's home was in what is now known as Lynn Township.